Become an Airline Pilot

 3. Scholarships

-If you’re attending a university in conjunction with your flight training there are many scholarships available to you.
+If you’re attending a university in conjunction with your flight training there are many aviation scholarships available to you.
 Just talk with your counselor or finance office to get more info.

 4. Federal Grant